pacastro/GlideApp/README.md

 Multiple views/dashboards are available.

-- a Global view, displaying all flight data in a single pane: altitude, ground and vertical speeds, finesse, heading, wind direction and speed estimate, if available (wind direction and speed are computed on the fly based on groundspeeds when circling)
+- a Global view, displaying all flight data in a single pane: altitude, ground and vertical speeds, finesse, heading, heart rate, blood oxygen saturation (SpO2) readings, wind direction and speed estimate, if available (wind direction and speed are computed on the fly based on groundspeeds when circling, blood oxygen saturation can be hard to get with a moving watch hand)

 - a Variometer view, where the vertical speed can be visually seen